-If you have a recent Apple Watch, there’s little temptation to upgrade, unless yours is damaged, but if you have, say, an Apple Watch 5, all the new features added since then, and the slightly larger case and display, could be a good reason to get this year’s Apple Watch.
+The temptation to upgrade is minimal if you have a recent Apple Watch, unless yours is damaged.
+But if you have, say, an Apple Watch 5, all the new features added since then, and the slightly larger display, could be a good reason to get this year’s Apple Watch.

 How can I learn more?

 Each week on the Intego Mac Podcast, Intego’s Mac security experts discuss the latest Apple news, security and privacy stories, and offer practical advice on getting the most out of your Apple devices.
 Be sure to follow the podcast to make sure you don’t miss any episodes.